tomkelly111/Snap-Call-Coaching/README.md

 ##### In determining the marketing of the site these questions were considered and answered:

 - Who are our users?
-  - Given the profile of poker poker players in general our users are likely to be mostly males between the ages of 18 - 45
+  - Given the profile of poker players in general our users are likely to be mostly males between the ages of 18 - 45

 - Which online platforms would we find lots of our users?
   - Many of our users would be frequent users of the larger poker playing sites such as PokerStars, GGPoker and 888Poker.
 They will also browse online forums such as twoplustwo and r/poker on reddit.

 - Would our users use social media?
 If yes, which platforms do you think you would find them on?
-  - Typically our users would use YouTube to view poker content as well      as a smaller markety on instagram and tiktok.
+  - Typically our users would use YouTube to view poker content as well      as a smaller market on instagram and tiktok.

 - What do our users need?
 Could we meet that need with useful content?
 If yes, how could we best deliver that content to them?
   - Yes, our users would be looking to learn better poker skills.
 This can be provided via our online training courses.